pchiusano/pchiusano.github.io/_posts/2014-09-18-explicit-laziness.markdown

 Note that the order of the pattern matching means we are possibly non-strict in the second `Maybe`.
 So we can call `lift2 a (lazy reallyExpensive)` and avoid some useless work if `a` is `Nothing`.
 The use of `mimic` ensures we don't force `a` and `b` if they aren't already forced.

 So far this looks promising.
 But let's think about it some more.
-What if `f` "wants to be" nonstrict in its second arguments?
+What if `f` "wants to be" nonstrict in its second argument?
 For instance, suppose `f` is the `Cons` constructor in the type of infinite streams:

 ~~~ Haskell
 data Stream a = Cons a (lazy (Stream a)) -- hypothetical syntax for declaring a new lazy data constructor